hazelcast/hazelcast-jet-demos/markov-chain-generator/README.md

 To learn more about Markov Chains, see: [Wikipedia Article](https://en.wikipedia.org/wiki/Markov_chain)

+## Package Level Structure

+The main class (`MarkovChainGenerator`) with the main method resides in the default package.

 # Data Pipeline

 There is almost 100 MB of classical literature on the input, see [the resources](https://github.com/hazelcast/hazelcast-jet-demos/tree/master/markov-chain-generator/src/main/resources).
 Jet pipeline builds the Markov Chain based on this data set.
 The Markov Chain is then used to generate random sentences such as